 Reading your dog's behavioral cues, or body language, can sometimes be fairly intuitive.
 Most owners know what a play bow looks like or recognize that a dog with its tail tucked between its legs is frightened or uncomfortable.

 Some of your dog's body language may be harder to interpret, though.
 The position of your dog's ears can change based on their emotions.
 Your dog can put their ears back for a variety of reasons.

 It's important to remember to look at your dog's body language as a whole.
-Things like looking at what their eyes are doing, if their facial muscles are tense or relaxed, and where your dog's center of gravity is (if they are leaning away from you, if they are crouched or hunched, etc.) This is especially true for dogs with long, pendulous ears, like Bloodhounds, as they obviously can't move them flat against their head.
+Looking at what their eyes are doing, if their facial muscles are tense or relaxed, and where their center of gravity rests (if they are leaning away from you, if they are crouched or hunched, etc.) can tell a lot about their attitude.
+This is especially true for dogs with long, pendulous ears, like Bloodhounds, as they obviously can't move them flat against their head.

 By looking at other signals your dog is giving alongside their ear position, it can become easier to determine what your dog is trying to tell you.
 That being said, here are some reasons your dog may put their ears back.

 Some dogs' ears are not naturally pointed, so when they are relaxed it stands to reason that they would be laid back in their natural position.
 If your dog's ears are back but not pinned flat against their skull, it may be because they are content.

 Other body language you may see if your dog is relaxed is a 'soft' face (so no furrowed brow or lip curling), a loose and relaxed stance, and their tail will be down but relaxed and not curled between their legs.